alf-p-steinbach/C--20-Coroutines/README.md

 And by definining or using someone else’s support, C++20 coroutines let you join such apparently irreconcilable ***I’m in charge*** snippets.

 In the code below the `coroutine::Sequence_<int>` return type is a Do-It-Yourself class that provides necessary support for this way to use of coroutines.
 That part is non-trivial; I discuss it later.
-Happily C++23 will have/has `std::generator` that does just about the same job but also connects with the ranges sub-library, but C++23 lacks support for other coroutine use cases.
+Happily C++23 will have/has `std::generator` that does just about the same job but also connects with the ranges sub-library, but even C++23 lacks support for other coroutine use cases.

 *sum-of-sequence.cpp*: